MKashanButt/ARCHphp/README.md

 ## Stack

 Currently this uses just plain html, css and php because it was designed to be very light weight while being helpfull in cases where you dont want redundant html like header and footer.
 So instead of putting header and footer on each page this helps create a template file which you can design.
 This also takes care of routing for you.
 Since having a url like ``` xyz.com/about-us.html  ``` dosent give a good look.
 So this comes with dynamic routing to remove extension names from the url.
 Also the css files get loaded for each page automatically.
-If you name the file the same as the filename order than view/index since it by defaults loads home.css orhter than that the view/filename should be the file name for css/filename
+If you name the file the same as the filename other than view/index since it by defaults loads home.css orhter than that the view/filename should be the file name for css/filename

 ## Future